herd-core/herd/README.md

 # Herd

-> "Kubernetes is too slow to spawn sessions.
-Redis-only maps are too complex to maintain."

 **Herd** is a daemon and process manager that pins incoming requests to specific background workers using session IDs.

-> Build features, not infrastructure

 ## 🧱 Daemon Mode (Primary)